About Our Research

-The Liver Diseases Virology Section focuses on basic and translational research to understand the mechanisms of disease and to improve treatment and prevention of hepatitis B virus (HBV) and hepatitis C virus (HCV) infections, and to elucidate molecular pathways of viral hepatitis-associated hepatocellular carcinoma (HCC).
+The Liver Diseases Virology Section focuses on basic and translational research to understand the mechanisms of virus-related liver disease, to improve treatment and prevention of hepatitis B virus (HBV) and hepatitis C virus (HCV) infections, and to elucidate molecular pathways of viral hepatitis-associated hepatocellular carcinoma (HCC).

 While many gaps in our knowledge of HCV still exist, great strides have been made in characterizing the virus and functions of viral genes as well as in unraveling the replication pathway and immunologic mechanisms of liver injury.
 HCV, like many other viruses, exploits host cellular machinery for productive infection.
 However, unlike other RNA viruses, HCV has a high propensity to cause persistent infection despite an active host immune response.
 Thus, it commands unique mechanisms to counteract the various host defenses.
 HCV gene products have been shown to interact with many host factors and to induce cellular alterations vital for viral replication, persistence and pathogenesis.
 The development of in vitro systems including infectious cell cultures affords the opportunity to fully characterize viral replication and virus-cell interactions as well as developing novel therapeutics.
 As some of these antiviral compounds target conserved steps of viral infection, such as viral fusion, they may have broad-spectrum antiviral activities against other important human pathogenic viruses, such as SARS-related viruses.

 For HBV, replication and virus-host interactions have been studied extensively.
 The availability of HBV culture systems and small animal models has greatly advanced fundamental knowledge of the virus and the evaluation of vaccine and therapeutic candidates.
 However, the complexity of virus-host interactions during HBV infection remains unclear.
 In addition, chronic infection with both viruses is associated with development of hepatocellular carcinoma (HCC) that carries high morbidity and mortality and is difficult to diagnose and treat.
 Virus-associated HCC remains poorly understood and is an important unmet need in liver diseases.

-- To study virus-host interactions by applying genome-wide technologies and systems biology approaches, and cell culture and animal models.
+- To study virus-host interactions and mechanism of disease by applying genome-wide technologies, systems biology approaches, and cell culture and animal models.